Cannon8all/niri-animations-switcher/README.md

 WARNING:
 --------
-I made this script with the help of gemini, this was just for a personal project.
+I made this script with the help of a clanker (gemini), this was just for a personal project.